Riksi/Rikurse/_posts/2024-05-02-Stirling-Cycle.md

 - Compression at $T_C = T_3$

-The derivations are analogous to $1 \rightarrow 2$ so we can just need to replace the process ids in the results obtained earlier
+The derivations are analogous to $1 \rightarrow 2$ so we can just need to replace the process ids in the results obtained earlier.

+Note also that this is too is identical to process [$3 \rightarrow 4$ of the Carnot cycle]({% post_url 2024-04-14-Carnot-Cycle %}#process-3-rightarrow-4)

 ### Summary
 - $P = \frac{mRT_3}{V}$